Tamako-Tech/Tamako-Docs/docs/welcome.md

 ### Invite
-You may invite Tamako through https://invite.tamako.tech/.
+You may invite Tamako through [Invite Link](https://discord.com/api/oauth2/authorize?client_id=721100913611112470&permissions=104328385&scope=bot/).

 ### Support
-If you have questions regarding the bot and it's use, please do join our support server at https://support.tamako.tech/.
+If you have questions regarding the bot and it's use, please do join our support server at https://discord.com/invite/dDnmY56/.

 ## Options